MicrosoftDocs/azure-docs/articles/machine-learning/preview/scenario-big-data.md

 The following two files are created in the aml_config folder:

--  myhdo.compute: This file contains connection and configuration information for a remote execution target.
+-  myhdi.compute: This file contains connection and configuration information for a remote execution target.
 -  myhdi.runconfig: This file is set of run options used within the Workbench application.